 In a business, trouble can show up in the form of public relations disaster, poor management, recession, or even labor problems.
 If there is one thing that people globally love, it's a comeback story which is characterized by overcoming all odds in the face of challenge.
 There have been many great business comebacks throughout history.

 In the event that the business chooses to make a comeback, a huge re-branding effort must come into play.
 There are companies that have persevered against all odds, staging a remarkable and unprecedented business comebacks to become successful, profitable enterprises once again.
 See how some of the world’s famous companies brought themselves back from the brink of closure and bankruptcy.

-Apple: It’s the Most Impressive Business Comeback
+1. Apple: It’s the Most Impressive Business Comeback

 In 1985 Apple fired the founder of the company Steve jobs.
 What followed was a downfall of the company which was greatly influenced by the products they were offering such as Macintosh TV.
 The press then started writing the company eulogy due to the sore decrease in companies’ sales volume.

 - A capital infusion was needed which Steve jobs took from Microsoft in exchange for rights to ship Microsoft office and internet explorer on the Macintosh.